Please take care of me...

 If your terrarium is in a colder room, we may recommend that you water your terrarium less frequently — around once every 3 weeks.

-If your terrarium has a cactus, we recommend that you only water this particular plant with 20-50 ml of water or 2-4 tablespoons of water once a month depends on the size of the terrarium.
+If your terrarium has a cactus, we recommend that you only water this particular plant with 20-50 ml of water or 2-4 tablespoons of water once a month depending on the size of the terrarium.
 Please allow the soil to fully dry before watering.

 Airplant Care Guide